waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy: Boulder Puzzle
 - Goal: Drop all boulders into pits.
 - Plan:
-  1. Navigate to (8, 15) to get behind Boulder 8.
-  2. Activate Strength by facing UP and pressing A.
+  1. Activate Strength at (8, 15) by facing Boulder 8 and selecting YES.
-  3. Push B8 UP to (8, 13).
-  4. Continue pushing B8 north to Pit (8, 7).
+  2. Clear confirmation text.
+  3. Use `solve_blackthorn_boulders` (dynamic version) to get the push sequence.
-  5. Repeat for B6 and B7 using the dynamic solver.
+  4. Execute pushes for B8, then B6 and B7.